-What does the dentist/hygienist do at a teeth cleaning?
+What does the dentist/hygienist do at teeth cleaning?

-In a teeth cleaning appointment, the dentist first examines your teeth and then removes any plaque and tartar with special tools.
+In teeth cleaning appointment, the dentist near me first examines your teeth and then removes any plaque and tartar with special tools.
 Following this, the dentist finishes with a professional floss and fluoride rinse.

 Does deep cleaning (root planing/scaling) for gingivitis hurt?

-No. Because the dentist uses anesthesia or numbing gel for the respective area, you feel no pain during deep cleaning for gingivitis.
+No. Because the Emergency Dentist uses anesthesia or numbing gel for the respective area, you feel no pain during deep cleaning for gingivitis.